mariotrivi/bowlingAI_pinsDetection/README.md

 https://www.youtube.com/shorts/-j8adb1jmmI?feature=share

 ## how to use it
-Git clone the code in main branch
-CD to the main repo
+Git clone the code in main branch and CD to the main repo

 docker build -t api_image:latest .